TugboatQA/docs/content/starter-configs/tutorials/laravel.md

         - composer install --optimize-autoloader
         # Generate the random key if you didn't set APP_KEY before.
         - php artisan key:generate
         # Generate the db structure with some data.
+Here you have several choices:
+        # 1. If you have seeders on your project, you might just run migrate with --seed.
+        # - php artisan migrate --seed
+        # 2. You might want just the structure without any test data.
+        # - php artisan migrate
+        # 3. Or you might load a database dump from somewhere else.
+That's up to you.
         - php artisan migrate --seed
         # Compile vite resources
         - npm install